Welcome to the Loveland Burial Park & Lakeside Cemetery

 Researching your family or finding historical information about the cemeteries has never been easier!
 You can now click to access the Loveland Burial Park or Lakeside Cemetery digital databases.
 Please go through the City's GIS web portal here: INTERACTIVE WEB MAPS

-PLEASE NOTE: The Cemetery office will be closed on Thursday, November 16th for office maintenance.
-Effective November 17th, Cemetery office staff will be located at the Parks and Recreation Admin office (located at 500 E. Third Street, Suite 200) Monday through Friday from 9am to 2pm.
-Cemetery staff can also be reached by phone at
+PLEASE NOTE: Effective November 17, 2017 cemetery office staff will be located at the Parks and Recreation Admin office (located at 500 E. Third Street, Suite 200) Monday through Friday from 9am to 2pm.
+Cemetery staff can also be reached by phone at (970) 962-2430.

 Office Address: 1702 N. Cleveland Ave.
 (Colorado Highway 287) - Loveland, CO 80538